 Are you looking for gifts for book lovers that aren’t books?
-These are some of The Uncorked Librarian’s favorite bookish gifts paired with iconic authors and titles from childhood to adulthood.
+These are some of The Uncorked Librarian’s favorite literary gifts paired with iconic authors and titles from childhood to adulthood.

-Ten Themed Gifts For Book Lovers That Aren’t Books
+The Best Gifts For Book Lovers That Aren’t Books

-Dear Momma Claus, Daddy Tooth Fairy, Grandma Easter Bunny, Uncle Birthday Wish Fulfiller, Best Friend Anytime Of The Year You Wish To Shower Me With Gifts Giver:
+Dear Momma Claus, Daddy Tooth Fairy, Grandma Easter Bunny, Uncle Birthday Wish Fulfiller, Best Friend Any Time Of The Year You Wish To Shower Me With Gifts Giver:

-This year, The Uncorked Librarian and her friends would like the following gifts for book lovers that aren’t books.
+This year, The Uncorked Librarian and her book nerd friends would like the following gifts for book lovers that aren’t books.

-Roald Dahl Book Themed Gifts
+Roald Dahl Book-Themed Literary Gifts

 Looking back at my innocent childhood and days of Roald Dahl, my naïve and virgin eyes had no idea that Willy Wonka had casually murdered off greedy little children in Charlie and the Chocolate Factory.

 While I will always struggle with the subtle, not always PC messaging throughout Roald Dahl’s writing, his sometimes crude and classic stories offer a magical escape for those in less fortunate worlds.
 The message of perseverance and kindness always breaks through.
 Those with large hearts come out on top.

 Anthony Bourdain shaped the course of my life and many others.
 He traveled with a unique eye that went right into the soul and core of what makes us human.
-That’s a heavyweight to witness and carry.
+This is a heavy weight for anyone’s heart.
 As he traveled the world, Bourdain shared with viewers the good, the bad, and the ugly.
 Not to mention the yummy.

 Before moving to Indonesia as a United States Fulbright, I watched all of his shows and devoured his books.
 Bourdain and Bryson inspired me to think critically, write sarcastically, and never forget the history of a place.
 People, relationships, and community are boss.